-We consent to the use in this Registration Statement on Form S-1 of (Know Lab, Inc. (formerly Visualant, Incorporated), of our report dated December 21, 2018 to the consolidated financial statements of Know Lab, Inc. as of September 30, 2018 and 2017, and the related consolidated statements of operations, stockholders' deficit, and cash flows for years September 30, 2018 and 2017.
+We consent to the use in this Registration Statement on Form S-1 Amendment No. 3 of (Know Lab, Inc. (formerly Visualant, Incorporated), of our report dated December 21, 2018 to the consolidated financial statements of Know Lab, Inc. as of September 30, 2018, and the related consolidated statements of operations, stockholders' deficit, and cash flows for the year ended September 30, 2018.
 We also consent to the reference to our firm under the heading "Experts" in this Registration Statement.